Design Engineer.

 Product Designer

-Owned the Launcher DS for a gaming studio.
-Tokens, multi-theming, documentation.
-First time running a system solo — 3 devs, 2 designers, I orchestrated the whole thing.
+Designed Dofus Mobile interfaces and owned the Launcher product for 1 year.
+Multi-theming, documentation, component architecture.
+First time running it solo — 3 devs, 2 designers, I orchestrated the whole thing.

 View siteLet’s build something that ships.